pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/Master Roku (WIP).md

 # Overview
 Roku's younger years were spent fighting in the War Against The West.
 While his early mastery of lava Fusion bending quickly earned him prestige within the ranks, it also prevented him from rising the military ladder-- they couldn't have such a catastrophe-level asset sitting behind protected walls in a comfy chair.
 It didn't matter though.
 After witnessing the horrors that he was causing, Roku quickly swore off the path for a gentler way to enact change.

+After his stay in the military, Roku dedicated a good portion of his life to working disaster relief.
+His rapidly evolving command of the elements was a great asset to the effort and quickly earned him a name-- particularly with Captain Totsuka, who greatly employed his talents and further enabled his mastery of the elements.
+Even after he left, his heart was always with the cause.
+He kept his old robes and a few trinkets, as a reminder of the good work they do and the values he hoped to impart on his protege.

 ***Personality***
 - Write bullet points about the character's personality.